 Fats, by the way, help the body to get into a state of ketosis, which is the whole goal of a ketogenic diet.

 You can make your own ground flaxseed in a coffee grinder or if you are wanting to make a lot of it, you can add it to a good blender, such as a Vitamix.

-These nutritious seeds have a high omega 3 content as alpha-linolenic acid: over 4 grams per 2 tablespoons and 0.4 mg of thiamine, or about 20% of your daily recommend thiamine intake for the day.
+These nutritious seeds have a high omega-3 content as alpha-linolenic acid: over 4 grams per 2 tablespoons.
+It also contains 0.4 mg of thiamine or about 20% of your daily recommended thiamin intake for the day.

 Due to its very high fiber content, a little bit goes a very long way.